Malaria is a common infection in hot, tropical areas. Very rarely, it also can happen in temperate climates.

 Rarely, malaria can pass from person to person — from mother to child in "congenital malaria," or through blood transfusion, organ donation, or shared needles.

-What are the Signs and Symptoms of Malaria?;
+What Are the Signs & Symptoms of Malaria?

 Early symptoms of malaria can include irritability and drowsiness, with poor appetite and trouble sleeping.
 These symptoms are usually followed by chills, and then a fever with fast breathing.
 The fever may either gradually rise over 1 to 2 days or spike very suddenly to 105°F (40.6°C) or higher.
 Then, as the fever ends and the person's body temperature quickly returns to normal, there is an intense episode of sweating.

 The same pattern of symptoms — chills, fever, sweating — may repeat every 2 or 3 days, depending on which malaria parasite is causing the infection.

 Other symptoms include headache, nausea, aches and pains all over the body (especially the back and abdomen), and an abnormally large spleen.
 If malaria affects the brain, someone might have seizures or loss of consciousness.
 The kidneys can also be affected in some cases.